 Access to collections

-- Search Barton, the MIT Libraries’ online catalog, for books, music, journals and more.
+- Search Our Collections for books, music, journals, and more.

-- Alumni/ae are welcome to access the MIT Libraries' open stack collections, government depository material, the Institute Archives, and the Library Storage Annex (see below).
+- Alumni/ae are welcome to access the MIT Libraries' open stack collections, government depository material, the Institute Archives, and the Library Storage Annex.

 - Access restrictions apply during exam periods in December and May (see library hours for dates).